-Add Digital Signature to Excel Java
+Add Digital Signature Excel Java

 Introduction

-Ever had to manually sign dozens of Excel spreadsheets, only to realize you need to re-send them because someone modified the data?
+Ever had to manually sign dozens of Excel spreadsheets, only to realize you need to resend them because someone modified the data?
 Or worse, received a critical financial report and wondered if it’s been tampered with since it left accounting?

 Prerequisites

-• Build Tool: Maven or Gradle for dependency management
+• Build tool – Maven or Gradle.

 Understanding Digital Certificates (The Quick Version)